AustinAres2007/DeveloperJoe/README.md

 ## Technical Todo 1.4.3 (PaLM 2 / Gemini)

-- Check if Project ID is valid
+- ~~Check if Project ID is valid~~ (Not on runtime but error handling is done for it)
-- Check if user logged in with `gcloud login` of whatever the shitty fucking command was
+- ~~Check if user logged in with `gcloud login` of whatever the shitty fucking command was~~ Same as above
-- Add error handling for PaLM 2.
-No error handling is set at all. (https://cloud.google.com/vertex-ai/docs/generative-ai/learn/responsible-ai maybe? idk)
+- ~~Add error handling for PaLM 2.
+No error handling is set at all. (https://cloud.google.com/vertex-ai/docs/generative-ai/learn/responsible-ai maybe? idk)~~
+- Need to add Gemini and add streaming capabilities to PaLM and or Gemini
+- Test Protected Classes
 - The same stupid fucking error with self.stdin.flush(); flush of closed file error again (Happens when using /shutup)
 - Bot listening bugs.
 Could be because I removed the silence thingy that was in ttsmodels.py

-## Notes

-To be honest, for all the setup, PaLM 2 is not worth it.
-My god I hate googles documentation so damn much, and their dashboard.

-kill me